A walk joining Watson’s Bay and North Bondi

 A little pocket of rainforest, known as Rosa Gully, appears just before you leave Diamond Bay.
 This is a favourite rock climbing spot suitable for experienced climbers only.

 This fully operational lighthouse stands 26-metre high and is the first and oldest still in use in the country.
-The original building (1818) was designed by famous convict architect Frances Greenway and earnt him his ticket of leave to begin life as a free man of NSW.
+The original building (1818) was designed by famous convict architect Frances Greenway and earned him his ticket of leave to begin life as a free man of NSW.
 Sadly it was built with poor quality sandstone and while Greenway had warned the materials were substandard building went ahead anyway.

 As he predicted the lighthouse suffered damaged rather quickly and was completely rebuilt in 1883.